Vaccine Info

 February 9, 2021 - The Annals of Internal Medicine published 'Should Remdesivir Be Used for the Treatment of Patients With COVID-19?
 Rapid, Living Practice Points From the American College of Physicians (Version 2).'
 Our current understanding of COVID-19 progression is that patients who are admitted on mechanical ventilation or ECMO have likely progressed beyond the viral stage of the illness to the inflammatory phase and are less likely to improve from antivirals; hence, it is essential to avoid any additional toxicity from remdesivir, unless there is evidence for potential benefit.

-December 2, 2020 - An editorial published by the NEJM found 'The approval of remdesivir (Veklury) marked an important step toward addressing the needs of patients with COVID-19.
+December 2, 2020 - An editorial published by the NEJM found that 'The approval of remdesivir (Veklury) marked an important step toward addressing the needs of patients with COVID-19.
 But, the absence of a demonstrated survival benefit highlights the need for continued therapeutic development.'

 November 19, 2020 - In a phase II study conducted in West Africa, last updated on September 30, 2020, Veklury (GS-5734) reduced Ebola viral matter in the semen of male survivors, according to Dehkontee Gayedyu-Dennis, MD, of the Partnership for Research on Vaccines and Infectious Diseases in Paynesville, Liberia, speaking at the virtual meeting of the American Society of Tropical Medicine & Hygiene.

 November 5, 2020 - The NEJM published 'Remdesivir for the Treatment of Covid-19 — Final Report.'
-Our data show that remdesivir was superior to placebo in shortening recovery in adults hospitalized with Covid-19 and had evidence of lower respiratory tract infection.
+Our data show that remdesivir was superior to placebo in shortening recovery in adults hospitalized with COVID-19 and had evidence of lower respiratory tract infection.
 (Funded by the National Institute of Allergy and Infectious Diseases and others; ACTT-1 ClinicalTrials.gov number, NCT04280705)

 July 6, 2020 - Mylan N.V. announced that India's Drug Controller General had approved its remdesivir 100 mg/vial for restricted emergency use in India's COVID-19 patients.
 The drug is approved to treat suspected or laboratory-confirmed incidences of COVID-19 in adults and children hospitalized with severe disease presentations.
 The drug will be launched under the brand name DESREM™ in India.